On-Campus Student Employment

 Application Process for Student Employment

-To apply for an on-campus position (College Work Study or Non-College Work Study), you must submit an application and resume through Eagle Careers.
+To apply for an on-campus position (College Work Study or Non-College Work Study), you must submit a Student Employment Application and resume through Eagle Careers.
 Please follow the steps below:

-- Go here to access the Student Employment Application will appear.
+- Go here to access the Student Employment Application.

-- Save the document to your computer (desktop, disc, jump drive) and fill out the application, and then save it again.
+- Save the document to your computer, fill out the application, and then save it again.

 - To search for positions, click on the 'Jobs" tab at the top of the page.

-- This will pull up all of the positions.
-Click on the Job Title to see more information about each position.
+- Click on the Job Title to see more information about each position.

 - The department will then have your application and resume.
 Sometimes it can take up to two weeks before you get a response from an on-campus employer.
 The department will contact you, if they are interested in setting up an interview.

 Tips & Suggestions/Recommendations for On-campus Employment Job Search

 - Apply for multiple job postings (minimum of 20-25 jobs).

-- Follow up after applying (3-5 days afterwards).
+- Follow up after applying (3-5 days afterward).

 - Search for jobs daily and respond quickly to positions that you are interested in (even check on the website a couple times during the day).

 - Make sure to fill out the student application completely and upload a resume. (follow application procedures).

-- Have a Career Center Advisor look at your resume.
+- Have a Career Center Development Specialist look at your resume.

 - Practice Interviewing in the Career Center.